paytabscom/paytabs-php-laravel-package/README.md

       'level' => 'info',
       ],

-* go to config/paytabs.php and add your merchant info.
+* In _config/paytabs.php_ add your merchant info.

-Important Hint:
+**Important Hint:**
-  you can pass your merchant info in the environment file with the same key names mentioned in the config/paytabs.php file.
+  you can pass your merchant info in the environment file with the same key names mentioned in the _config/paytabs.php_ file.
   This value will be returned if no environment variable exists for the given key.